HarriWu/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker

-App checks product price on Amazon and if that price falls below your desired price for that product an email will be sent as a reminder.
+App checks product price on Amazon and if that price falls below or equals your desired price for that product an email will be sent as a reminder.
 The app uses an excel file to hold all of the products and your set price for them.
 Each product will be checked and a daily report will be sent via email of the product prices that have met the desired price that you set.

 ## How It Works